 The Huntsman Spiders

 The huntsman spiders are members of the family (taxonomic classification) Sparassidae, of which about 1363 species (over 88 genera) have been recognized so far.
 These spiders are usually large and known for their quickness.
-A typical huntsman spider can move up to one-meter distance in one second.
+A typical huntsman spider can move up to a one-meter distance in one second.

 But the one characteristic that stands out the most is that huntsman spiders don’t build webs to catch prey.
 Instead, they hunt for food, which includes insects, other spiders, and small lizards.
 In households, the huntsman spiders often act as natural pest controllers.